Icinga/icinga2/doc/7-livestatus.md

 The Debian packages use `nagios` as the user and group name.
 Make sure to change `icingacmd` to `nagios` if you're using Debian.

-Change "www-data" to the user you're using to run queries.
+Change `www-data` to the user you're using to run queries.

 In order to use the historical tables provided by the livestatus feature (for example, the `log` table) you need to have the `CompatLogger` feature enabled.
 By default these logs